yaml2sbml-dev/yaml2sbml/README.md

 * Translate ODE models specified in YAML into SBML/PEtab via a Python and a command line interface.
 * A format validator for the input YAML.
-* A model editor, that allows to generate, import and export a YAML models.
+* A model editor that allows to generate, import and export YAML models.

 ## Installation